UPDATED 'It's like a blast furnace': Rock Island fire damages three homes

 "It's like a blast furnace," one responding firefighter could be heard saying over the radio.

 Firefighters were having difficulty maintaining water pressure and water supply as they worked to extinguish and gain control of the simultaneous house fires, according to 911 radio traffic.
-Off-duty personnel and additional fire engines from surrounding departments were being called to help respond to the fire.
+Off-duty personnel and additional fire engines from surrounding departments were being called to help respond to the fire Tuesday afternoon.

 People are also reading…